bparanj/crystal/security/linux/kernel.md

 - **User Space**: Where user applications run, with restricted access to system resources.
 Communication between user space and kernel space is done via system calls.

 ### Conclusion:

 The kernel is the heart of the operating system, ensuring that hardware and software can work together seamlessly.
 It handles critical tasks like process management, memory management, device management, and system security, making it a crucial component for the functionality and stability of an operating system.
 Understanding how the kernel operates and its various types helps in grasping the inner workings of modern computing systems.

 The kernel in Linux, as in other operating systems, is called a "kernel" because it represents the core component of the operating system.
 The term "kernel" metaphorically signifies the central, most essential part of something, much like the kernel of a seed is the central part from which growth begins.
-Here’s a detailed explanation:

 ### Reasons for the Term "Kernel":